johnyath/Corner-Detection---Ioannis/README.md

 ## corner_demo

-Construct the datasets and trains the neural network.
+Construct the datasets and thereafter trains the neural network